 37. “Rules of Engagement” by Andy Diggle/Whilce Portacio (Batman Confidential #1-6) Feb.
 2007 to Aug.
 2007

 This is the first official meeting between Lex Luthor and Bruce Wayne and it’s filled with over-the-top robots, cyborgs, and explosions.
 This is like I, Robot meets Batman (not great).
-Anyway, we also meet Lucius Fox, who will later become Bruce’s most trusted and beloved business partner.
+Also present is Lucius Fox, who will later become Bruce’s most trusted business partner.
 And there is also a good scene where Batman shows Alfred that he has the gun that killed his folks.
 Bruce took the gun out of police evidence and has had it for some time now, although he still hasn’t learned that is belongs to Joe Chill.
 Bruce, seeing that he must be a wholly different type of millionaire than his vile business counterpart Lex Luthor, officially switches the Wayne Foundation’s focus from business ventures to charitable aid for the poor and destitute.
 Prior to this, Wayne Enterprises had been split into subdivisions, the main three having been: WayneTech, Wayne Industries, and the Wayne Foundation.
 (WayneTech will still deal in R&D, Wayne Industries will still deal in the industrial sector, but the Wayne Foundation will now switch from a focus on real estate, acquisitions, and finance to a focus on philanthropy.)
-Also noteworthy: Luthor introduces an army of GI Robots, retooled US Army tech which hasn’t been used since Vietnam.
-Bruce will later co-opt these GI Robots many years later for his Batman Incorporated organization.
+Also noteworthy: Luthor introduces an army of GI Robots, retooled US Army tech that hasn’t been used since Vietnam.
+Bruce will co-opt these GI Robots many years later for his Batman Incorporated organization.

 –REFERENCE: In Batman #403.
 Bruce, mostly through the Wayne Foundation, starts contributing vast sums of money to charity and other philanthropic ventures, in an attempt to make Gotham a better place with both his fists and his checkbook.
 Bruce will donate to just and needy causes for the rest of his life, although the majority of these kind acts will remain invisible on our timeline.